-Contest entrants must answer the following three essay questions (the response to each question may not exceed 500 words):
+Contest entrants must answer the following two essay questions (the response to each question may not exceed 500 words):

-- How would a career in public service allow you to have a meaningful impact on the issues that mean the most to you?
+- Please describe your public service career aspirations.
+How would a career in public service allow you to have a meaningful impact on the issues that mean the most to you?

 We will be looking for entries that are well organized, thoughtfully composed, and that present a compelling narrative about the values that drive your career aspirations.
-We want to understand how you are thinking about your potential contribution following graduation.
-We want you to describe your vision of the public sector leader you hope to become.
+We want to understand how students are thinking about their potential contribution following graduation.
+We want to hear about students' vision of the public sector leaders they hope to become.

 How to Enter